tnear/sql/GroupBy.md

 SQLite supports these aggregate functions: `avg, count, group_concat, max, min, sum`.

-The `having` constraint is often used with `group by` to apply criteria.
+The `having` constraint is often used with `group by` to apply criteria to the groups.

 ## Count
 `count(X)` returns a count of the number of times that `X` is not null in a group.